 Searching for prints and photographs in the Texas Digital Archive (TDA)

-There are three general ways to search for prints and photographs on the Texas Digital Archive: browsing descriptive guides, keyword searching, and the "Explore Archive" button.
-When searching for prints and photographs, it may be helpful to use a combination of these methods to find images of interest.Browsing descriptive guides
+There are three general ways to search for prints and photographs on the Texas Digital Archive: browsing online finding aids, keyword searching, and the "Explore Archive" button.
+When searching for prints and photographs, it may be helpful to use a combination of these methods to find images of interest.Browsing online finding aids

-Descriptive guides can also help you identify search terms to use when keyword searching.
-For example, the descriptive guides for both the People and Places collections may list the names of individuals and places who appear in these images.
-An example, seen in Figure 2 below, shows the descriptive guide for the Places Collection which notes that we hold images of the Texas State Capitol and lists a subject heading for “Texas State Capitol (Austin, Tex.).
+Finding aids can also help you identify search terms to use when keyword searching.
+For example, the online finding aid for the J. R. Hunnicutt Collection lists names of individuals and places that appear in the images within this collection.
+An example, seen in Figure 4 below, shows a small excerpt from the descriptive guide for the J. R. Hunnicutt Collection which describes several photographs using helpful keywords.

 Please note that refining searches by dates might eliminate relevant results.
 Many photographs are undated or have imprecise dates (for example, “186-” for a photograph taken in the 1860s).

 When doing a keyword search, it helps to use alternate spellings and variations of the keyword or phrase.
 For example, if you were searching for prints and photographs of the Texas State Capitol, you might search for keyword phrases such as, “Texas State Capitol,” “state capitol,” and “capitol building.”